Ga naar het hoofdmenu Ga naar de inhoud

 In addition:

 Vesteda participates in the Global Real Estate Sustainability Benchmark (GRESB).
-Vesteda has been awarded with five stars in this benchmark and is part of the top 20% worldwide.
+Vesteda has been awarded a five-star rating, placing it in the top 20% of participants worldwide.

-Vesteda applies the UN’s Sustainable Development Goals, which defines global sustainable development priorities and aspirations for 2030.
-This common set of 17 goals and 169 sub-targets calls for worldwide action from governments, business and civil society to end poverty, ensure prosperity for all, and protect the planet.
-We consider the SDGs Affordable and clean energy (7), Sustainable cities (11) and Responsible consumption and production (12) the most relevant to our activities, based on what we do and our ambitions.
+Vesteda applies the UN’s Sustainable Development Goals (SDG), which define global sustainable development priorities and aspirations for 2030.
+This shared framework of 17 goals and 169 sub-targets calls for global action by governments, businesses and civil society to end poverty, promote prosperity for all, and protect the planet.

 Vesteda uses the GRI Standards to report on its ESG policy in its annual report.

-Vesteda is committed to the Paris Proof Commitment of the Dutch Green Building Council
+Vesteda is committed to the Paris Proof Commitment as established by the Dutch Green Building Council.

-These standards predominantly aim at setting disclosure standards in order to prevent greenwashing.
-In addition, they serve as benchmark tools to compare peer groups.
-As such, these standards usually do not provide concrete indicators to align with the Paris Agreement; they rather provide ambitions, reporting standards and tools to come to such alignment.
+These standards primarily focus on setting disclosure requirements to mitigate the risk of greenwashing.
+Furthermore, they serve as benchmarking instruments for peer comparison.However, they generally do not define specific indicators for direct alignment with the Paris Agreement; instead they provide overarching ambitions, reporting standards and methodological tools to facilitate alignment.

 SFDR disclosure